National Guard marks new era with unveiling of Senior Enlisted Advisor positional colors

 |0

-This work, National Guard marks new era with unveiling of Senior Enlisted Advisor positional colors [Image 4 of 4], by SFC Elizabeth Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Guard marks new era with unveiling of Senior Enlisted Advisor positional colors, by SFC Elizabeth Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-National Guard marks new era with unveiling of Senior Enlisted Advisor positional colors

 LEAVE A COMMENT